 "It doesn't surprise me, because I think sleep is an expertise," said an industry source.
 "Also, you have to think about how big and powerful Respironics and ResMed are, and how others like Invacare and DeVilbiss haven't been able to make a serious dent in the market."

-The news comes months after Dormio Tech, CHAD’s sleep division, announced FDA approval for its FloChannel, “the only diagnostic device that independently monitors left and right nasal air flow,” according to a July 29 release.
-CHAD planned to begin shipping FloChannel this past September.
+The news comes only months after Dormio Tech, its sleep division, announced FDA approval for its FloChannel, "the only diagnostic device that independently monitors left and right nasal air flow," according to a July 29 release.
+CHAD planned to begin shipping FloChannel in September.

 Before introducing FloChannel to the market, CHAD had shopped the device around "to all the big sleep companies and some not so big sleep companies," said an industry source.

-CHAD garnered interest from healthcare providers, including a major university hospital in California, said a source, but in the end, a lack of funding was its undoing.
+CHAD was able to garner interest from healthcare providers, including a major university hospital in California, said an industry source, but in the end, a lack of funding was its undoing.

 Attempts to reach CHAD CEO Earl Yager were unsuccessful.

 In its Oct.
-29 release, CHAD stated that “the company is exploring other potential funding sources, but current prospects are not promising.”
-It goes on to state, “the board of directors is considering appropriate actions, including liquidation of the company under Chapter 7 of the federal bankruptcy law."
+29 release, CHAD stated that "the company is exploring other potential funding sources, but current prospects are not promising."
+It goes on to state, "the board of directors is considering appropriate actions, including liquidation of the company under Chapter 7 of the federal bankruptcy law."